kay-xr/AW_DJ/README.md

 If you would like to use your own decks, use the table prefab and add the decks to the table in the viewport as a child of the container object.

+**If you are using the EDJ-3000s, I highly recommend changing the resolution of all textures from 2048 down to 512.**

 ### Credits

 [Table Mesh](https://sketchfab.com/3d-models/exterior-table-abrela-4288fde50a3b4e76a7bad37c83039612) (CC-BY-SA)